momjs/mom/README.md

 Dynamic Loading of Javascript based on DOM elements

-To do for 1.0
+To do for 1.0.1
 -------------
-- [x] only expose moduleSystem global variable
-- [x] documentation
-- [ ] add to bower
+- [ ] remove undefined string checks
-- [x] add one or multiple modules per dom Element

 How To Use
 ----------